DataDog/autoscaler/cluster-autoscaler/FAQ.md

 ```
 ### My cluster is below minimum / above maximum number of nodes, but CA did not fix that!
 Why?

-Cluster Autoscaler will not scale the cluster beyond these limits, but some other external factors could make this happen.
-Here are some common scenarios.
-* Existing nodes were deleted from K8s and the cloud provider, which could cause the cluster fell below the minimum number of nodes.
-* New nodes were added directly to the cloud provider, which could cause the cluster exceeded the maximum number of nodes.
-* Cluster Autoscaler was turned on in the middle of the cluster lifecycle, and the initial number of nodes might beyond these limits.

-By default, Cluster Autoscaler does not enforce the node group size.
-If your cluster is below the minimum number of nodes configured for CA, it will be scaled up *only* in presence of unschedulable pods.
-On the other hand, if your cluster is above the minimum number of nodes configured for CA, it will be scaled down *only* if it has unneeded nodes.
+Cluster Autoscaler will not scale the cluster beyond these limits, but does not enforce them.
+If your cluster is below the minimum number of nodes configured for Cluster Autoscaler, it will be scaled up *only* in presence of unschedulable pods.

-Starting with CA 1.26.0, a new flag `--enforce-node-group-min-size` was introduced to enforce the node group minimum size.
-For node groups with fewer nodes than the configuration, CA will scale them up to the minimum number of nodes.
-To enable this feature, please set it to `true` in the command.

 ### What happens in scale-up when I have no more quota in the cloud provider?